skarlekar/fargate-patterns/README.md

 ## Scaling Container Pattern
 ### Problem
 In the [problem](https://github.com/skarlekar/fargate-patterns#problem) section of the [Container-on-Demand](https://github.com/skarlekar/fargate-patterns#container-on-demand-pattern) pattern we discussed how the limitations on long-processes rules out Lambda for such asynchronous workloads.
-Here the main problem is the restrictions on the time it takes to run the jobs which cannot exceed 15 minute
+Here the main problem is the restrictions on the time it takes to run the jobs which cannot exceed 15 minutes.
+For synchronous workloads that execu, the main limitations are ther size of the depl

-In the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODY5NzUzNTQsMTM5MTIxNTIyNCwtMT
+eyJoaXN0b3J5IjpbLTE0MTkzMjY3NDAsMTM5MTIxNTIyNCwtMT
 E3Mjc5ODgyOSwtNDk3NDM4NTAwLC05ODYzMTU1MDUsMTU2NjAz
 NjA4NCw3MTA1MjUwNyw0NjY5MjkzODcsLTE2NDc0MDQ4MjAsMT
 MyNzM4NTUyLDE1MDk1MzA1NzAsMzE5Njc1OTQ0LC04Mzk5MTQy